From Grantham to Peterborough on ‘The White Rose’ in August 1962

 All photographs by Colin Walker.

-These pictures were taken during a trip between Grantham and Peterborough on the footplate of A1 No. 60130 Kestrel with The White Rose in August 1962.
+These pictures were taken during a trip between Grantham and Peterborough on the footplate of A1 No. 60130 Kestrel with The White Rose on a Saturday in August 1962.
 The footplate crew were from Copley Hill shed in Leeds.

 The Leeds driver has his right hand on the regulator handle, controlling the power of steam being admitted to the locomotive's working cylinders.
 The pointer of the speedometer in the top right corner is 'on the pin', so we must be just getting on the move.